 Betty Ross Clarke,

-Arbuckle's last contribution to the silver screen before a certain scandal ruined him
+Arbuckle's last contribution to the silver screen before a certain scandal occurred

 After almost ten years with a gigantic success to the movie-going public, and with Charlie Chaplin as his only big competitor in the business, Roscoe Arbuckle's reputation is given a blow from which it would never recover after a few weeks of scandals in the newspapers.
 I suppose most readers are familiar with the story.
-Roscoe is accused of murder; through three court trials he is declared completely innocent, but thanks to gossip-papers and people's tendency to believe everything bad they want to believe, his career is on the other hand declared ruined.
-This chapter in his career, as unjust as it is nasty, has in a way received more attention than it is worthy of; Roscoe's career and the talent that built it deserved so much better.
-To make matters worse, his last few films as a leading comic in the silent era remain yet another sad part of his time.
-When he sold his own studio to appear in features at Paramount, unbeknownst to him he had in fact sold his creative freedom.
-He was forced to perform in cheap "drawing-room" comedies scripted and directed by others, shot within days.
-CRAZY TO MARRY, probably the last to be released in the U.S. before the scandal took place, seems to be yet another of the bunch.
-Roscoe plays Dr. Hobart Hupp, a doctor able to rehabilitate by surgery and therefore reduce crimes.
-Press reviews of the time states one of the highlights to occur when the comic leaps into a fountain, trying to rescue a supposedly drowning woman -- and by force emptying all of the water from the basin with his weight.
-I still wish more of Arbuckle's Paramount-features were available for public screening, as I regard everything he appeared in to be of interest (due to his talent alone!), but the few that do survive are seldom or never worth to be remembered.
-Check out his best shorts with Buster Keaton instead.
+Roscoe is accused of murder; through three court trials he is declared completely innocent, but thanks to gossip-papers and people's tendency to believe everything bad they want to believe, his career as a star comedian is on the other hand declared ruined.
+This sad chapter in his life has in a way received more attention than it is worthy of; Roscoe's career and the talent that built it deserved so much better.

 5 of 6 people found this review helpful.